DETAILED ACTION

 receiving, from the corresponding merchant, a notification indicating that the immediate offer was redeemed; and

-The examiner has also found prior art (see Publicover et al. – WO2015/148693) that discloses:
+The examiner has also found prior art (see Numazawa et al. – 2016/0349943) which discloses:

-However, the prior art of Foster does not disclose utilizing the adjustment to the priority of each offer in the offer list to select the immediate offer.
-As such, examiner has been unable to find prior art, that would be obvious to combine with Zilkha, Angell, and Foster, which discloses: selecting an immediate offer based at least on the adjustment to the priority of each offer in the offer list.
+However, the prior art of Numazawa does not disclose utilizing the adjustment to the priority of each offer in the offer list to select the immediate offer.
+As such, examiner has been unable to find prior art, that would be obvious to combine with Zilkha, Angell, and Numazawa, which discloses: selecting an immediate offer based at least on the adjustment to the priority of each offer in the offer list.

-Thus, claims 1-20 contain subject matter that would be allowable over the prior art if the applicant were to be able to overcome the Priority Issue, the Double Patenting rejections, the 101 rejections, and 112(a) rejections above.
+Thus, claims 1-20 contain subject matter that would be allowable over the prior art if the applicant were to be able to overcome the Priority issue, the Double Patenting rejections, the 101 rejections, and 112(a) rejections above.

 Response to Arguments

-Applicant's arguments filed December 10, 2025 have been fully considered but they are not persuasive.
+Applicant's arguments filed May 27, 2026 have been fully considered but they are not persuasive.

 The applicant’s response to the Double Patenting rejection was non-responsive.
 While the examiner could have issued a Notice of Non-Responsive Amendment, in an order to further the prosecution of the case, he is instead warning the applicant with regards to the requirements of the MPEP and Double Patenting rejections.
 As per 37 CFR 1.111, "In order to be entitled to reconsideration or further examination, the applicant or patent owner must reply to the Office action".
 While, 37 CFR 1.111 allows for a request to "be made that objections or requirements as to form not necessary to further consideration of the claims be held in abeyance until allowable subject matter is indicated", a Double Patenting rejection is not an objection or requirement as to form not necessary for further consideration of the claims as noted in MPEP 804 (B)(1) "filing a terminal disclaimer, or filing a showing that the claims subject to the rejection are patentably distinct from the reference application’s claims, is necessary for further consideration of the rejection of the claims, such a filing should not be held in abeyance."
 As such, a failure to address the Double Patenting rejection in future correspondence is likely to result in a Notice of Non-Responsive Amendment.
 The applicant can properly address the Double Patenting rejection by either filing a Terminal Disclaimer or providing specific arguments why one or more limitations in the claims, as amended, are not an obvious variant of the claims in the identified patent.
 Merely, amending the claims to recite a new limitation and stating that the applicant believes the Double Patenting rejection cannot be maintained over the claims as currently amended is not sufficient.
 The applicant needs to provide specific arguments as to why said limitation would not be an obvious variant of the claims in the identified patent.
 However, should the applicant present such a convincing argument that the claims as amended of the instant application are not obvious variants of the claims of the previous application and/or patent, then it is likely they would also not be obvious variants of the previous claims of the instant application for which the examiner has issued an Office Action.
 This is because said previously examined claims were obvious variants of the previous application and/or patent.
 Thus, a successful argument regarding amended claims not being obvious variants of the previous application and/or patent is likely to result in Restriction by Original Presentation for the newly amended claims in the instant application.
-Given that the applicant has provided no specific argument as to why the claims as amended are not obvious variants of Patent No. 11,461,796 and Patent No. 12,073,425, the Double Patenting rejection has been maintained.
+Given that the applicant has provided no specific argument as to why the claims as amended are not obvious variants of Patent No. 11,461,796 and Patent No. 12,073,425, the Double Patenting rejections have been maintained.

 The applicant’s arguments with regards to the 35 USC 101 rejections are not convincing.